 What causes benign lung nodules?

-- Infection from human papillomas virus, in some cases.
+- Infection from human papilloma virus.

 What are the symptoms of benign lung tumors?

-- Shortness of breath or difficulty breathing
+- Shortness of breath, difficulty breathing, wheezing.

-- Coughing up blood
+- Coughing up blood.

-- Rattling sounds in the lungs
+- Rattling sounds in the lungs.